MCHC, an equal opportunity employer, is committed to ensuring children in Chester County start healthy, stay healthy, and succeed in school.

-Provide life skills, home visiting, parenting education (individual and group), support, and referrals for community resources to parents of at-risks families with children ages 0 – 18 years who are currently involved with the Chester County Department of Children, Youth and Families.
+Provide outreach, home visiting, parenting education (individual and group), support, and referrals for community resources to parents of children 0 – 5 years of age.

 Essential Duties and Responsibilities: